Ultra High Energy Fermions: Possible Consequences

 We now observe that in Quantum Field Theory, a sub space of the full Hilbert can exhibit the complex or non Hermitian Hamiltonian of the type encountered above.\\ Writing $H = M - \imath N$ as before we have

 We can now treat $|\phi , \chi >$ as a two state system and further it follows from the above that

 Equation (\ref{wdee}) shows that the states $|\phi >$ and $| \chi >$ decay, but decay at different rates.\\ Treating $| \phi >$ and $| \chi >$ as particle and anti particle, we have exactly this situation in $B$ and $K^0$ decay.
 The point here is that as in the case of the $B$ or $K^0$ mesons, the decay rates of the particles and antiparticles would be different, thus leading to a CPT violation.
 The above considerations provide an explanation.
-A full discussion will be given later.This work was partly supported by a grant from the Santilli Foundation
+A full discussion will be given later. \begin{flushleft} {\bf { {Remarks}}} \end{flushleft} i) From the above analysis it is clear that a localized particle requires both signs of energy.
+At relatively low energies, the positive energy solutions predominate as per particles as very high energies.
+On the other hand it is the negative energy solutions that predominate as for the negatively charged counterpart or the anti particles.\\ ii) In other words write the wave function as